-I’m super excited to be in Mexico as we start the new year!
+I was super excited about the idea of starting 2020 in Mexico.
 Why?
 Because I love visiting new countries and Mexico is very new to me.
 But also because I have a ton of Mexican ancestors.

 If you look at me it might be hard to believe that half of my family comes from Mexico since my complexion is fair, my hair is a light color, and my eyes are blue.
-Over the years I have gone through a bunch of periods in my life where I doubted that my dad was really my dad since I don’t look like him and I didn’t like him as a person, but I have tested my DNA and it’s true.
-My dad is my dad.
-And I am very proud of our Mexican heritage.
+I have gone through a bunch of periods in my life where I felt very disconnected from my dad’s side of my own heritage.
+And I have reached a point in my life now where I am very curious to know more and also very proud of my family’s Mexican heritage.

 Not Much Direct Information